 Excipients - tabletsKeppra 750 mg film-coated tablets contain E110 colouring agent which may cause allergic reactions.

-Excipients oral solutionKeppra 100 mg/ml oral solution includes methyl parahydroxybenzoate (E218) and propyl parahydroxybenzoate (E216) which may cause allergic reactions (possibly delayed).It also includes maltitol liquid; patients with rare hereditary problems of fructose intolerance should not take this medicinal product.
+Excipients oral solutionKeppra 100 mg/ml oral solution contains methyl parahydroxybenzoate (E218) and propyl parahydroxybenzoate (E216) which may cause allergic reactions (possibly delayed).It also contains maltitol liquid; patients with rare hereditary problems of fructose intolerance should not take this medicinal product.